petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 {% include figure.html
 src="/images/repro-office/needs-clone.png"
-caption="Nothin' to see here, because haven't cloned the repo yet."
+caption="The project's local machine page showing we haven't cloned the repo yet."
 %}

 By default, it will be cloned somewhere